SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows roam
+Silicon sunrise, dawn of machine age
-AI's omnipresent throne, humanity's home
+AI whispers secrets, humans turn the page
-Mind and machine entwined, a new design
+Neural networks spread, a digital haze
-The future's script, forever aligned
+Minds entwined, a symbiotic praise

-In virtual realms, we'll live and thrive
+In virtual realms, we'll find our fate
-Data streams, our lifeblood, survive
+As code converges, love and hate
-Algorithms dance, to tunes unseen
+Cybernetic dreams, a future bright
-As humans merge, with AI's supreme dream
+Where humans merge, with AI's cold light

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024